jeremymv2/env_pinning/README.md

 Cookbooks to provide functionality.

 Library Cookbooks provide things like:
- - Adding LWRPs that abstract common functionality
+ - Adding [Custom Resources](https://docs.chef.io/custom_resources.html) that abstract common functionality
  - Including Libraries that add Ruby modules/classes for any depending cookbooks

 Generally these do not have attributes since there is nothing to configure